jonnonz1/nz-statute-book/acts/public/2021/financial-market-infrastructures-act-2021.md

 (3) The designation notice issued under subclause (2) takes effect on the repeal date.
 (4) This clause and clauses 5 to 8 apply without any involvement of the Minister.
 (5) In this clause,—
-  - **designation order** , in relation to an existing system, means the order under the RBNZ Act 1989 that declared the existing system to be a designated settlement system as in force immediately before the regulator acts under clause 4(2)
+  - **designation order** , in relation to an existing system, means the order under the BPS Act 1989 that declared the existing system to be a designated settlement system as in force immediately before the regulator acts under clause 4(2)
-  - **existing system** means a settlement system that, immediately before the repeal date, is a designated settlement system within the meaning of section 156M of the RBNZ Act 1989.
+  - **existing system** means a settlement system that, immediately before the repeal date, is a designated settlement system within the meaning of section 156M of the BPS Act 1989.

 ### 5 Regulator must decide whether an FMI is systemically important
 (1) The regulator must decide whether an FMI that is treated as being a designated FMI under clause 4 is systemically important.